zztianzz/PF-Net-Point-Fractal-Network/README.md

 change ‘infile’and  ‘infile_real’to select different incomplete point cloud in ‘test_one’

 ##5) Visualization of Examples

-Use Meshlab to visualize  the txt files.
+Using Meshlab to visualize  the txt files.